Bone: Bone health

+Without strong healthy bones, humans are more at risk for different chronic diseases and fractures, with day-to-day function being more difficult with poor bone health.
+It is estimated that diet and exercise during childhood can impact peak bone mass as an adult nearly 20–40%.
+One study done on children with developmental coordination disorder found an increase in bone mass up to 4% and 5% in the cortical areas of the tibia alone from a 13-week training period.
+Peak bone mass occurs between the second and third decade of most people's lives.
+Studies have shown that increasing calcium stores in childhood via food intake result in significant improvements in bone-mass density and overall health, even into adulthood.

 Osteology

 The study of bones and teeth is referred to as osteology.
 It is frequently used in anthropology, archeology and forensic science for a variety of tasks.
 This can include determining the nutritional, health, age or injury status of the individual the bones were taken from.
 Preparing fleshed bones for these types of studies can involve the process of maceration.

 Typically anthropologists and archeologists study bone tools made by Homo sapiens and Homo neanderthalensis.
 Bones can serve a number of uses such as projectile points or artistic pigments, and can also be made from external bones such as antlers.